Women at war: Backstage heroines in D-Day’s 75th anniversary

 The success of D-Day and the Allied victory in the attritional Battle of Normandy that followed spelled the beginning of the end for the WASPs.
 On Oct.
 1, 1944, the U.S. army wrote to the 1,074 women graduates of the WASP training program that they were being disbanded.

-“When we needed you, you came through,” Air Force Gen. Henry Arnold wrote.
+“When we needed you, you came through,” Air Force Gen. Henry Arnold wrote .
 “But now the war situation has changed and the time has come when your volunteered services are no longer needed.”

 “We were just dumped,” Harman said.
 “One day we were employed, the next day we were not.
 We had to pay our own way to wherever we were going next.
 We had no severance pay.
 It was just, ‘That’s it girls.'”